digitalcorpora/digitalcorpora_app/README.md

 - We deployed to a URL:
 - Need to move to a custom domain to get rid of the /production challen.

+1 - Add the the layer named AWS Parameters and Secrets Lambda Extension.
+Specify verison 11.
+2 - Click Configuration / Permission / Add Permissions
+3 - Add permissions to an AWS service / Secrets Manager 4 - Add per

+Try this:

+1 - Go to the IAM Role Manager and find the role: https://us-east-1.console.aws.amazon.com/iam/home?region=us-west-2

 Here is the policy:
 ```